finisky/finicounter/README.en.md

 You are done!
 The view count will be shown on your site like this `12,345,678`.

-**Notice**: the script should be added to **every** pages of your website.
+**Attention**: the script should be added to **every** pages of your website.
 Otherwise, the page view counter might missing counts.

-It is also welcome to directly use the counter API `https://finicounter.eu.org/counter?host=xxx.com` and customize the javascript yourself.
+It is OK to directly use the counter API `https://finicounter.eu.org/counter?host=xxx.com` and customize the javascript yourself.

-**Each counter will be automatically deleted if not accessed for more than 3 months.**
+API Restrictions:
+The host parameter must be a valid domain name with a string length of less than 50 characters.
+IP addresses are not supported.

+### Notes

+* The service includes monitoring.
+Abnormal traffic or abuse may result in a ban.
+* If a website's count remains unchanged for three months, it may be automatically cleared.

 ### Hexo NexT Theme Integration